 So...is this "Lokane"?
 Welllll...it's not written with "Lokane" as its goal, or raison d'etre.
 (I don't really speak French but I do love that brilliant little phrase.)
 I guess let's say Lokane is a possibility.
 Thor/Jane is a possibility.
 Jane and no Asgardians whatsoever is a possibility (who needs that hassle!).
 Jane is at a real turning point in her life so anything could happen.
-But let's just say there are about 3-4 plots going on that eventually come together (one of which is hiding "beneath" for a very very long time but will hopefully make you want to go back and re-read some parts, still hidden -- but becoming a tiny-tiny bit less so as of Ch.
-59)...and none of them is a romance.
+But let's just say there are about 3-4 plots going on that eventually come together (one of which is hiding "beneath" for a very very long time but will hopefully make you want to go back and re-read some parts)...and none of them is a romance.
 Loki isn't in a place psychologically for a romantic relationship, at least not a healthy one, and Thor is going to be rather busy.

 Starting in Chapter 8 and then even more in some following chapters I am drawing on information from a really cool group of "consultants" who help me add a dose of realism to the stuff to come (note of gratitude included at the end of "Unpacking").
 I did say Jane was going somewhere interesting...